stionic/halanews-document/docs/getting-started-customize.md

 Change the hex color and all corresponding colors in the application will change.

-You can use [Ionic colors tool](https://ionicframework.com/docs/theming/colors#new-color-creator) if want to add new color
+You can use <a href="https://ionicframework.com/docs/theming/colors#new-color-creator" target="_blank">Ionic colors tool</a> if want to add new color

 ![](/halanews-document/docs/assets/customize-change-colors.png)